 Aimee Asgarian, Psy.D. received a BA in Psychology and Spanish from Western Washington University and an MA and Psy.D. in Clinical Psychology from Massachusetts School of Professional Psychology.
 She completed her internship in Health Psychology and Neuropsychology at Tewksbury Hospital in Boston and a two-year post-doctoral fellowship in Neuropsychology at University of Massachusetts Medical School/Memorial Medical Center.
 After completing her fellowship, she worked on two different research studies doing cognitive testing at Boston Children’s Hospital before moving back to the Pacific Northwest and joining the team at Rehabilitation Institute of Washington.

 She enjoys assessment and rehabilitation of persons with a wide variety of neurological conditions, with a particular interest in mild traumatic brain injury.
-She also performs fit-for-duty evaluations for persons in safety-sensitive careers (e.g. pilots, physicians).
+She also performs fit-for-duty evaluations for persons in safety-sensitive careers (e.g. pilots, physicians), and is HIMS-certified by the Air Line Pilots Association.
 In addition, she enjoys working with medical populations on adjustment to illness, and aims to provide psychoeducation to all her patients about self-care activities that promote cognitive and overall health.

-Dr. Asgarian is also bilingual, and regularly performs assessment and treatment of Spanish-speaking persons.
+Dr. Asgarian is bilingual, and regularly performs assessment and treatment of Spanish-speaking persons.

 Tanya Seligman received a BA in Psychology from San Francisco State College and an MS in Rehabilitation Counseling from the University of Southern California.
 She has worked as a licensed Vocational Rehabilitation Counselor in the Washington Workers’ Compensation system since 1983 with the last 21 years focused on chronic pain and working with a multidisciplinary treatment team to assist people to move away from disability and towards a healthy and productive lifestyle.